Dynamic Graph Embedding Through Hub-aware Random Walks: Hub-aware Random Walk Methods

 Let $G$ denote a dynamic graph that is represented by an evolutionary sequence of graph snapshots denoted by $G_{i}$ ($1 \leq i \leq N$, where $N$ is the total number of snapshots or graph evolutionary steps).
 Following the standard notation, nodes and links in $G_{i}$ are denoted by $V_{i}$ and $E_{i}$, respectively.

-In general, dynamic graph embedding algorithms perform two steps: \begin{enumerate} \item train an initial text embedding model from random walks sampled on $G_{1}$, and \item update the model on random walks sampled from each subsequent graph snapshot $G_{i}$ ($2 \leq i \leq N$). \end{enumerate} This generic process is shown in Algorithm 1.
+In general, dynamic graph embedding algorithms perform two steps: \begin{enumerate} \item train an initial text embedding model from random walks sampled on $G_{1}$, \item update the model on random walks sampled from each subsequent graph snapshot $G_{i}$ ($2 \leq i \leq N$). \end{enumerate} This generic process is shown in Algorithm 1.
 The embedding of $G$, in the pseudo-code denoted by $\hat{E}$, is a sequence (array or list) of singleton embeddings, one singleton embedding per graph snapshot.
 Two important constituents of the algorithm are (1) the sampling strategy, denoted by $S$, and (2) the function determining so-called delta (or evolving) nodes, denoted by $D$. $S$ is applied to $G_{i}$ to obtain random walks from starting nodes that are determined by $D$ when updating the model (denoted by $M$). $D$ considers two consecutive graph snapshots to determine nodes passing through some evolutionary changes.
-In Dynnode2vec~\cite{mahdavi2018dynnode2vec} the set of delta nodes is defined as the union of ``new'' nodes (nodes appearing in $V_{i}$ that are not present in $V_{i - 1}$) and nodes whose ego networks have transformed from $G_{i - 1}$ to $G_{i}$.
+In Dynnode2vec~\cite{mahdavi2018dynnode2vec} the set of delta nodes is defined as the union of ``new'' nodes (nodes appearing in $V_{i}$ that are not present in $V_{i - 1}$) and nodes whose ego networks have changed in the transition from $G_{i - 1}$ to $G_{i}$.
+An ego network refers to a node and its immediate neighbors along with the edges connecting them.
 After each model update, the singleton embedding of $G_{i}$ is extracted from $M$ and added to $\hat{E}$.

 Random walk sampling can be also described in a generic way as shown in Algorithm 2.
 Besides the input graph, the set of delta nodes corresponding to starting nodes and the sampling strategy, the algorithm has two additional parameters that are functions.
 For node $v$, $F_{nw}(v)$ returns the number of random walks sampled from $v$, while $F_{wl}(v)$ returns the length of random walks sampled from $v$.
 It is important to emphasize that $F_{nw}$ and $F_{wl}$ in the existing state-of-the-art methods are actually constants.